opea-project/GenAIComps/comps/dataprep/minio/lancedb/langchain/README.md

     http://localhost:6010/v1/dataprep
 ```

-You can specify chunk_size and chunk_size by the following commands.
-To avoid big chunks, pass a small chun_size like 500 as below (default 1500).
+You can specify `chunk_size` with the following commands.
+To avoid big chunks, pass a small `chunk_size` like 500 as below (default 1500).

 ```bash
 curl -X POST \